 The designated officer will be responsible for creating an internal reporting procedure for the front line that will alert the designated officer of all suspected ANE.
-The victim accounts should be restricted during the initial investigation to prevent further loss and the designated officer should attempt to interview the victim to determine the circumstances.
+The victim accounts should be restricted during the initial investigation to prevent further loss and the designated officer should attempt to interview the victim to determine the circumstances surrounding the incident.